ebrahimebrahim/wordgen2/README.md

 ```
 python generate_some_words.py -h
 ```
-Continuing the example from above, suppose we ended with the saved object `spanish_text.pkl`.
+Continuing the example from above, suppose we ended up with the saved object `spanish_text.pkl`.
 To generate some words:
 ```
 python generate_some_words.py spanish_text.pkl
 ```

+## Next

+The ultimate goal is to be able to generate fictional languages, and the next step is to generate a sort of phonology that can be used to merge learned distributions.